"The goal is to promote education that works for every child, by ensuring they have access to books to achieve their

 Before The End of 2021.

-By maximizing recycling of used books to empower disadvantaged children, we can save over 10 million dollar annually in terms of funding to provide textbooks in underserved communities.
+By recycling used books, we can save over 10 million dollar annually in terms of funding to provide textbooks in underserved communities.

-"With the Support of our Volunteers, We can Empower Millions of Disadvantaged Children to Bridge the Huge Literacy Gap.
+"With the Support of our Volunteers, We can Empower Millions of Disadvantaged Children to achieve Literacy.

 "Volunteers do not necessarily have the time, they just have the heart." - Elizabeth Andrew.